daveadams/sakai-info/README.md

 author: David Adams (daveadams@gmail.com)
 github url: https://github.com/daveadams/sakai-info

-*sakai-info* is a command line tool and a suite of Ruby libraries which enable the exploration of a Sakai database without the intermediation of a Java VM or any official Sakai code.
+The *sakai-info* gem consists of a suite of Ruby libraries which enable the exploration of a Sakai database without the intermediation of a Java VM or any official Sakai code, along with a command line tool, `sin`.

 Because the primary goal of this tool is to assist in information gathering and troubleshooting, no capability to change the database is included in the